nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a task while all tasks(more than 3 tasks) are being shown

    1. Prerequisites: List all tasks using the `list-task` command.
-Multiple(more than 3 tasks) tasks in the list.
+Multiple(more than 3) tasks in the list.

    1. Test case: `delete-task 1 3`<br>
       Expected: First task and third task is deleted from the list.
 Title of the deleted tasks are shown in the status message.